sxy-sun/sxy-sun/README.md

 - ⚡ Fun fact: ...
 -->

-### 👋 Hi there!
+### Hi there!
 My name is Xiaoyu Sun

 I am a college student majoring in Computer Science.

 - I’m currently learning everything 🤣
 - I'm currently working on a reserach project related to PSC inspection, by adapting machine learning technique to improve the efficiency of the process of the inspection.
-- I'm also applying to grad school for 2021 fall semester, looking forward to get into a robotics program where I can learn more about robotcis.
+- I'm also applying to grad school for 2021 fall semester, looking forward to get into a robotics program where I can learn more about it.

-### 📫 How to reach me
+### How to reach me

 - Email: xiaoyu.sun@rutgers.edu